 Rest glorifies God because it reveals our dependence upon him.
 When we go throughout our week hurrying from one place to another, we are quick to forget the God who sustains us.
+We must remember to rest in God.
 Consider the familiar words of Psalm 23:

 The LORD is my shepherd, I lack nothing.
 He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul.
 He guides me along the right paths for his name’s sake.
 (Psalm 23:1-3)

 Everything in this verse points towards a Good Shepherd who brings clarity, guidance, rest, and rejuvenation.
 The Psalmist, David, says that in the Lord, he lacks nothing.
 So often, my impulse is to achieve for God.
 I relentlessly and tirelessly work for the kingdom without realizing that when I stop to rest in the presence of God, I am bringing glory to him.

 The penitential words of David in Psalm 51 provide some additional insight as he declares,